DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Discussion

 \textbf{Computational latency.} The main limitation of \ProjectName{} lies in its time complexity, with an average processing time of 0.32 seconds per image.
 While this may pose challenges for time-critical applications, such as autonomous driving, it is well-suited for offline or near real-time scenarios like surveillance video analysis, forensic review, or batch processing in security pipelines.
 Importantly, this modest computational cost brings substantial gains in robustness and defense effectiveness.
 Furthermore, \ProjectName{} offers clear opportunities for future optimization, such as adopting lightweight diffusion architectures, model pruning, or quantization, paving the way for broader deployment across various operational settings.

+\textbf{Real-world implications.} We highlight a concrete deployment scenario where \ProjectName{} is well matched.
+Since 2024, Transport for London has begun deploying computer vision systems in the London Underground to detect crime and unsafe behaviors~\cite{london2024}, such as the suspected carrying of weapons.
+The reliability of such systems depends critically on the robustness of their underlying object detectors.
+A malicious actor could exploit this by applying physical adversarial patches on clothes to evade detection (hiding attacks) or trigger false alarms (creating attacks).
+In this context, \ProjectName{} can be integrated as a robustness enhancement module in settings where additional latency is acceptable, such as post-event or near real-time analysis of recorded video segments.
+For example, when investigators need to locate a suspect but the detector produces unreliable results, \ProjectName{} can be applied to the relevant footage to mitigate potential patch effects and improve the detector’s ability to recover evidence-critical detections.

 \textbf{Alternative generative models.} \ProjectName{} leverages diffusion models for in-distribution reconstruction, but can other generative models be used?
 To investigate, we replaced LDM with a Masked Autoencoder (MAE)~\cite{he2022masked} in a small-scale experiment on INRIA-Person with YOLOv3 detector.
-The MAE-based variant showed only a minor drop of 1\% in mAP.5 and 2\% in AR, likely due to lower reconstruction quality of MAE.
-These results highlight the adaptability of \ProjectName{}, suggesting its potential to benefit from future advances in generative modeling.
+The MAE-based variant showed a minor drop of 1\% on mAP@0.5 and 2\% on AR, likely due to lower reconstruction quality.
+These results highlight the adaptability of \ProjectName{}, suggesting that it can be integrated with other generative models.
+In real-world deployments, developers can select different generative backbones to match application constraints.
+For example, lightweight models (\eg, MAE~\cite{he2022masked}) can reduce latency, while larger generative models (\eg, Qwen-Image~\cite{wu2025qwenimagetechnicalreport}) can improve visual fidelity.
+We anticipate that as more advanced generative models are developed, the defense performance of \ProjectName{} could be further enhanced.

 \textbf{Other potential risks.} Our threat model assumes that the adversary has full knowledge of the architecture and weights of both the victim detector and the defense method, but lacks the capability to tamper with or modify them.
 This assumption can be reasonably upheld by using models trained in-house or obtained from trusted sources.
 However, incorporating models or training data from untrusted sources introduces the risk of backdoor attacks~\cite{li2022backdoor}.
-For instance, if the diffusion model in \ProjectName{} is compromised via a backdoor, an attacker could exploit hidden triggers to manipulate the generated image, potentially rendering the defense ineffective.
+For instance, if the diffusion model in \ProjectName{} was compromised via a backdoor, an attacker could exploit hidden triggers to manipulate the generated image, potentially rendering the defense ineffective.
 Although such scenarios fall outside the scope of our current threat model, we acknowledge their significance and leave the exploration of backdoor-resistant scenarios for future work.